All About Doorbells and Chimes

 Before electricity, door knockers were standard equipment for notifying residents someone had arrived.
-Electric doorbells are now installed at nearly every home and apartment.
+Electric doorbells are now installed at nearly every home and apartment and are often chosen for how they coordinate with the home decor.

 Doorbell systems fall into two major categories: wired doorbells and wireless doorbells.
 Wired doorbell buttons are physically connected to the chime unit.
 Wireless systems connect via a radio signal.